Have you ever been told that if you can’t pronounce an ingredient on a food label, you shouldn’t be eating it?

 Not all ingredients in food with complicated names are bad for you, though.
 Here’s a list of a few ingredients that you might think you should avoid, but don’t need to steer clear of.

 If you love cake, brownies and other baked goods, you also love amylase, though you probably didn’t even know it.
-Amylase is an enzyme.
+While the ingredients name may sound intense, amylase is simply an enzyme.
 It is added to baked goods during the baking process to help them keep that smooth, thick consistency you love so much.
 Our body is full of enzymes to break down starches and perform other functions in our bodies.
 So as you can probably guess, a little amylase in your birthday cake won’t do you any harm at all.

 Monosodium glutamate (MSG)

-If you don’t recognize monosodium glutamate by its full name, its abbreviation might be a little more familiar to you.
+If you don’t recognize this ingredients name by it’s full title, monosodium glutamate, its abbreviation might be a little more familiar to you.
 You probably recognize MSG as that ingredient in Chinese food you aren’t supposed to eat (it’s in other foods too, like canned soups and Ramen noodles).
 In reality, it isn’t as bad for you as you might have heard.
 The Food and Drug Administration says it’s safe to eat, and studies have yet to prove that consuming it regularly has negative long-term effects.

 If you have ever heard of probiotic foods, you know that they tend to promote healthy digestion by increasing the amount of “good” bacteria in your gut.
 Probiotics are the bacteria added to these foods to make that happen, and lactobacillus acidophilus just happens to be one of them.
 It is added to foods like yogurt and other dairy products to keep your gut feeling great.
 So while its name might look intimidating, it’s actually something you want in your body.
 Eating bacteria might not sound glamorous, but your intestines will love it.